Arthur William Edward Prothero: Life

 Born in Worcester, he was brother to Rowland and George and cousin to Vice-Admiral Reginald Charles.
-He joined the forces as a Midshipman on 8 September 1863, finally gaining promotion to Lieutenant just under ten years later.
+He joined the forces as a midshipman on 8 September 1863, gaining promotion to lieutenant just under ten years later.

-He was posted to HMS Superb for gunnery duties in December 1883 but at the end of the following March was transferred to HMS Carysfort to transport him to garrison duty with HMS Cygnet at Port Said.
+Prothero was posted to HMS Superb for gunnery duties in December 1883 but at the end of the following March was transferred to HMS Carysfort to transport him to garrison duty with HMS Cygnet at Port Said.
 There he remained until requesting to leave Cygnet on 27 August 1885.
-His promotion remained slow, with Commander coming on 30 June 1886 and Captain on 1 January 1893.
+His promotion remained slow, with commander coming on 30 June 1886 and captain on 1 January 1893.

-He was transferred to the shore establishment HMS Vivid to command the Devonport Fleet Reserve and be Flag Captain, Plymouth Station on 11 July 1902, a command he exercised from HMS Temeraire from 16 July that year.
-Promotion to Rear Admiral arrived on 20 February 1905, but on 11 July that year he moved to the retired list at his own request.
-Whilst still on the retired list he rose to Vice-Admiral on 2 December 1908 and his final rank of full Admiral on 20 March 1913.
+Prothero was transferred to the shore establishment HMS Vivid to command the Devonport Fleet Reserve and be Flag Captain, Plymouth Station on 11 July 1902, a command he exercised from HMS Temeraire from 16 July that year.
+Promotion to rear-admiral arrived on 20 February 1905, but on 11 July that year he moved to the retired list at his own request.
+Whilst still on the retired list he rose to vice-admiral on 2 December 1908 and his final rank of admiral on 20 March 1913.